 --Lekila Jenkins, PhD, University of Washington

-"I'm a supporter of J Nichols and LiVBLUE Angels because J's work is the best targeted use of my contributions that I can think of.
+"I'm a supporter of J Nichols because his work is the best targeted use of my contributions that I can think of.
 Every single day, J works not for those of us who support him but rather for the ocean itself and for the creatures that inhabit it.
 That's what I'm paying for--

 for those creatures to have a defender.
 And J is a great one."